Black History Month Essay Contest

 Details:

-A panel of judges from the Baltimore Ravens will review the essays
+A panel of judges from the Baltimore Ravens will review the essays.

-Rules: The Panel will judge, and "score," each eligible entry by assigning a point value to each eligible entry for each of the following, respective criteria: (a) degree to which the student applied the theme of "An Event in Black History" (0-5 points); (b) degree to which the chosen event has impacted the life of the student/author (0-5 points); and (c) the originality of the story (0-5 points).
+Rules: The Panel will judge, and "score," each eligible entry by assigning a point value to each eligible entry for each of the following, respective criteria: (a) degree to which the student applied the theme of "Black in the Arts" (0-5 points); (b) degree to which the chosen subject has impacted the life of the student and/or society (0-5 points); and (c) the originality of the story (0-5 points).

 Prizes: